the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01/project/_index.md

-\* Queue ranking will be determined by adding each queue's iterations per second on each of the four basic function tests to generate a queue score.
+\* Queue ranking will be determined by adding each queue's iterations per second on each of the Basic speed tests to generate a queue score.
 Then, we will take the percentile ranking of each queue (based on the queue score) in the distribution of queues which passed all of the basic functionality tests.

+\*\* Queue performance improvements will be judged based on the difference in the time it takes for a queue to run all of the Basic speed tests on your first run and the time it takes on your last run.

+#### Extra Credit
+For each additional function you successfully to implement from the extension interface we will add 1 to your speed improvement score.

+So, if your queue speed improves by 1% and you implement 1 of the extension functions, you will reach the 6 tier.

 ### Criterion B: Planning and development
 > Students create personally meaningful projects through an iterative design cycle.
 Students’ work is